What is Saint Patrick’s Day?

-The shamrock, along with the colour green, are both common symbols that are a part of St. Patrick’s Day.
+The shamrock and the colour green are both common symbols that are part of St. Patrick’s Day.
 These things also symbolize the nation of Ireland, as the colour green symbolizes Irish nationalism.
 As Irish Poet Thomas Augustine Daly once said, “The whole world is Irish on the Seventeenth o’ March!”

 An article on Saint Patrick’s Day wouldn’t be complete without mentioning Leprechauns.
 Mischievous, little Leprechauns have become the unofficial mascot for the holiday.
 St. Patrick’s Day parades, which we will talk about later, are full of people dressed up as Leprechauns.
 These mythical creatures from Irish folklore have now become entwined with St. Patrick’s Day.

 Today’s Saint Patrick’s Day is very different from the religious festival that first started in Ireland.
 Since the first Saint Patrick’s Day Parade in Montreal in 1824, Saint Patrick’s Day has become a celebration of Irish identity.

 One of the most common Saint Patrick’s Day traditions in Canada and across the world is the Saint Patrick’s Day Parades.
 The parades take place in almost every big city in Canada.
 Unsurprisingly, the biggest St. Patrick’s Day Parade takes place in the Canadian city where it first started—Montreal.
 A fact that is not commonly known about Montreal and the province of Quebec is that a lot of native French speakers living there have Irish roots.
 This can is evident in the grand celebrations that take place in Montreal on the 17th of March.

 Saint Patrick’s Day Food